isomerpages/scamshield/pages/faq.md

 ### I have questions about the app!
 Who can I ask?

-For any queries, questions or feedback, please contact us [with this form](https:/go.gov.sg/scamshield-feedback).
+For any queries, questions or feedback, please contact us [through this form](https:/go.gov.sg/scamshield-feedback).